AugmendTech/CrabGrab/README.md

 MacOS Docs
 ----------
-Unfortuantely due to our dependence on metal-rs, building docs for macos doesn't work on docs.rs, since they use linux containers.
+Unfortunately due to our dependence on metal-rs, building docs for macos doesn't work on docs.rs, since they use linux containers.
 As a workaround, we host macos documentation in this repository - link above.

 Contributions